 Exotic Trades

 ICE Trade Vault supports an exotic trade schema for the submission of primary economic terms for exotic trades.
-For the commodities and F/X asset classes, Participants submit certain trade data to the ICE SDR Service together with an attachment containing the full trade terms, spreadsheet or other document evidencing the bespoke details of the trade.
+For the commodities, interest rates and FX asset classes, Participants submit certain trade data to the ICE SDR Service together with an attachment containing the full trade terms, spreadsheet or other document evidencing the bespoke details of the trade.
 For the credit asset class, Participants may manually submit exotic trade details.

 ICE Trade Vault’s UPI taxonomy supports the reporting of bespoke products.
 This is not viewed the same as the reporting of an ad-hoc spread, where UPIs exist for the underlying individual legs of a transaction that does not have a UPI when reported as a spread.
 ICE Trade Vault does not accept ad-hoc spreads for primary economic term submissions or real-time reporting.
 In the case of ad-hoc spreads, the reporting counterparty to a swap transaction will be required to report the swap as separate legs to the corresponding ICE Trade Vault UPIs.

+ICE Trade Vault supports the reporting of trades with variable economic terms, or shaped trade terms, where price, quantity, or other terms of the trade vary within a specified time period.
+As such, shaped trades are not considered exotic trades and should be reported with all variable economic terms defined within the trade submission and not as an exotic trade where the full trade terms are not captured.

 Data Translation and Default Data